SiliconLabs/wisun-br-linux-docker/README.md

         tun0  4 6.870837671 fe80::202:f7ff:fef0:0 → fe80::10c3:41bf:aa66:69a3 ICMPv6 72 Neighbor Advertisement 2a01:e35:2435:66a0:20d:6fff:fe20:c096 (sol) is at 00:02:f7:f0:00:00
         eth0 10 5.067321429 fe80::42:acff:fe13:2 → fe80::224:d4ff:fea3:4493 ICMPv6 86 Neighbor Advertisement 2a01:e35:2435:66a0:20d:6fff:fe20:c096 (rtr, sol) is at 02:42:ac:13:00:02

-The subnet mode does not suffers of this limitation.
+The subnet mode does not suffer from this limitation.

 [3]: https://github.com/DanielAdolfsson/ndppd/issues/69

-### Can this image breaks my local network?
+## Can this image break my local network?

-When this image start in `site_local` mode, it will advertise network configuration.
+When this image starts in `site_local` mode, it will advertise an IPv6 network configuration.
 The other hosts on the local network will also receive this configuration and will use it.
 From here, there are two situations: